module-federation/module-federation-examples/typescript-react-monorepo-test/README.md

 # Running Demo

-Run `REMOTE_URL=http://localhost:4000 yarn start` in root folder.
+Run `REMOTE_URL=http://localhost:4000 pnpm run start` in root folder.
 This will build and serve both `host` and `remote` on ports 3000 and 4000 respectively.

 - [localhost:3000](http://localhost:3000/)
 - [localhost:4000](http://localhost:4000/)